Easy home management for when your life is chaotic and you just can’t do it all. Home management tips and plans to help you feel less overwhelmed.

 - For now, cut back on (or eliminate) non-essential tasks.
 Look at your list of all the things you do in a typical day, and start crossing off the things you don’t absolutely have to do.
 Almost all of us can cut back on time spent on social media – it’s a sneaky time stealer!

 - Create an essential routine.
-And don’t forget to include things in it like time for yourself, showering, etc. Click here to learn more about creating an essential routine.
+And don’t forget to include things in it like time for yourself, showering, etc. Go here to learn more about creating an essential routine.

 - Get your family to help you.
 Especially the kiddos.
-There are a lot of ideas online for setting up a chore system in your home.
+Here’s a good system for getting your kids to help out.
 Been there, done that?
-I love this post about how to get back on track with chores after a break from Beauty Through Imperfection.
+I love this article about how to get back on track with chores after a break.
+Sometimes our home management tasks and routines just need a reset.

 - Slowly set up a home management routine.
 I recommend easing into a new routine, and doing lots of testing for do-ability before committing to something you’d like to do permanently.
 Click here to see how you can set up a weekly home management routine that works for you.